SatSale/SatSale/README.md

 # Features
 * Process payments with your own Bitcoin node via RPC and SSH.
 Bitcoin core, or any other node software that supports RPC calls.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems wher Bitcoin addresses are reused multiple times.
-* Lightweight and highly extendable (for noobs too!)- Python backend with Javascript websockets.
-Take a [look at the code](server.py)!
+* Lightweight and highly extendable, basic html and css stying.
+Modular Python backend, take a [look at the code](server.py)!
-* Natively supports all bitcoind node features (e.g. segwit) through RPC.
+* Natively extendable to all bitcoind node features (e.g. segwit) through RPC.
 * QR codes, customizable required payment confirmations and payment expiry time.
 * No shitcoin bloat.
 Bitcoin only.